MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-simulate-a-two-dimensional-array-with-list-boxes.md

 ---

-# How to: Simulate a Two-Dimensional Array with List Boxes
+# Simulate a Two-Dimensional Array with List Boxes

 The following example loads a two-dimensional array with data and, in turn, loads two  **[ListBox](../../../api/Outlook.listbox.md)** controls using the **[Column](../../../api/Outlook.listbox.column.md)** and **[List](../../../api/Outlook.listbox.list.md)** properties.
 Note that the **Column** property transposes the array elements during loading.